Marie Skłodowska-Curie Postdoctoral Fellowships (PF)

 Support is foreseen for individual, trans-national fellowships awarded to the best or most promising researchers for employment in EU Member States or Associated Countries.
 Fellowships are either:

-The European financial contribution for a Marie Curie Fellowship is a flat-rate for the entire period of the project.
-The average salary of a MSCA fellow in Italy is around 4000 euros per month, and is tax free.
+The European financial contribution for a Marie Skłodowska-Curie Postdoctoral Fellowship is based on unit costs for the entire period of the project.
 It provides the following entries yearly allocated: